Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Conclusion

 \section{Conclusion}

-We have introduced a new SDRTV-to-HDRTV solution pipeline based on the SDRTV/HDRTV formation pipeline, using a divide-and-conquer approach.
-We have also introduced a new method, HDRTVNet++, to address this problem.
-Based on the different types of operations in the SDRTV/HDRTV formation pipeline, including pixel-independent and region-dependent operations, we propose implementing adaptive global color mapping and local enhancement separately.
-We have designed a new color condition network with fewer parameters and better performance than existing approaches to realize color mapping for SDRTV-to-HDRTV.
-To further enhance visual results, we have introduced generative adversarial training for highlight refinement.
-Additionally, we have constructed a new HDRTV dataset for training and testing.
-Comprehensive experiments demonstrate the superiority of our solution in terms of both quantitative comparison and visual quality.
+We have introduced a new SDRTV-to-HDRTV solution pipeline, leveraging a divide-and-conquer strategy based on the SDRTV/HDRTV formation process.
+Additionally, we developed HDRTVNet++ to address this challenge effectively.
+Our approach distinguishes between pixel-independent and region-dependent operations in the formation pipeline, allowing us to implement adaptive global color mapping and local enhancement separately.
+We design a new color condition network, which offers improved performance with fewer parameters compared to existing methods, to facilitate SDRTV-to-HDRTV color mapping.
+For enhanced visual results, we employ generative adversarial training to refine highlights.
+Furthermore, we construct a new HDRTV dataset for rigorous training and testing.
+Comprehensive experiments confirm the superiority of our solution, demonstrating significant improvements in both quantitative metrics and visual quality.